validatedpatterns/docs/devsecops/cluster-sizing.md

 ### Tested Platforms

-The **Secure Supply Chain** pattern has been tested in the following Certified Cloud Providers.
+The **Multicluster DevSecOps** pattern has been tested in the following Certified Cloud Providers.
 Due to changes in Advanced Cluster Management 2.5, this pattern does **not work**, "out-of-the-box", with earlier versions of OCP than 4.10.
 While it's possible that it could work with some changes, we do not recommend using a version less than 4.10.